 Lead Agency Building and Zoning

-Implementing Planning, Technology,
+Planning, Technology,

 Partners Public Utilities

 Columbus is already setting examples for best practices in large cities that have traditionally been car-centric with the foundational work of Smart Columbus.
-The transportation sector has many emerging technologies currently under development, and this plan will reflect any advances during future updates.
-Zero emission vehicles (ZEVs) include electric vehicles, hydrogren vehicles and allow for technology advances for any other solution that may provide an emission free transportation option.
+The transportation sector has many emerging technologies currently under development, and future CAP updates will reflect advancements.
+Zero emission vehicles (ZEVs) include electric vehicles, hydrogen vehicles and allow for technology advances for any other solution that may provide an emission free tailpipe transportation option.

-- 10. Enable Carbon Free Vehicles - 11.
-Support Equitable Mode Shift
+- 10. Enable carbon free vehicles - 11.
+Support equitable mode shift